 Shingrix, a novel shingles vaccine, is proven to be more effective in clinical testing, although it comes with an increased risk of side effects at the injection site.
 The CDC has begun to suggest Shingrix over Zostavax for those over 50.
 But consult your doctor to see which is best for you.

-How is Post-Herpetic Neuralgia Diagnosed?
+How Is Post-Herpetic Neuralgia Diagnosed?

 Your doctor will check your skin, possibly touching it in spots to evaluate the extent of the disease.
 In most circumstances, no testing is necessary.

-Treatment Options for Post-Herpetic Neuralgia
+Treatment Options For Post-Herpetic Neuralgia

 There is no single treatment that alleviates postherpetic neuralgia for everyone.
 Some treatment options include: